 - ACID transactions: Delta Lakes ensure that users always see a consistent data view in a table or directory.
 It guarantees this by capturing every change made in a transaction log and isolating it at the strongest isolation level, the serializable level.
 In the serializable level, every existing operation has and follows a serial sequence that, when executed one by one, provides the same result as seen in the table.

-- Data Manipulation Language (DML) operations: Delta Lakes supports DML operations like updates, deletes, and merges, which play a role in complex data operations like change-data-capture (CDC), streaming upserts, and slowly-changing-dimension (SCD).
+- Data Manipulation Language (DML) operations: Delta Lakes supports DML operations like updates, deletes, and merges, which play a role in complex data operations like slowly-changing-dimension (SCD), change-data-capture (CDC), and streaming upserts.
 Operations like CDC ensure data synchronization in all data systems and minimizes the time and resources spent on ELT operations.
 For instance, using the CDC, instead of ETL-ing all the available data, only the recently updated data since the last operation undergoes a transformation.

 - Schema enforcement: Delta Lakes perform automatic schema validation by checking against a set of rules to determine the compatibility of a write from a DataFrame to a table.
 One such rule is the existence of all DataFrame columns in the target table.
 An occurrence of an extra or missing column in the DataFrame raises an exception error.
 Another rule is that the DataFrame and target table must contain the same column types, which otherwise will raise an exception.
 Delta Lake also use DDL (Data Definition Language) to add new columns explicitly.
 This data lake feature helps prevent the ingestion of incorrect data, thereby ensuring high data quality.